mikke89/RmlUiDoc/pages/rcss/text.md

 Inherited: | no
 Percentages: | N/A

 Enables rendering an ellipsis or other strings when the text overflows its line.
 This property does not affect layouting, only text rendering.
 It only takes effect in combination with non-visible values of the `overflow`{:.prop} property.
+Currently only applies directly to text, not to inline-level atomic boxes.

 Values have the following meanings: